ValFoleyCAIC/runout_envelope/README.md

 The shared mathematical structure — propagate a parameter PDF through a deterministic mapping, integrate the indicator against the PDF to get cell-wise impact probability — is detailed in **Hyman, Bevilacqua, & Bursik (2019)**, which is the citation to reach for when defending the methodology to a reviewer who's used to one of the above adjacent fields.
 Each community calibrates its own "equivalent fluid" parameters to its own dataset of past events, but the probabilistic-stacking machinery on top is identical.

-## Limitations
+## Notes on current iteration

 - **Small ensemble (N = 20).** Probability granularity is 5%; CIs on low-P contours are wide.
 Larger ensembles or surrogate-model emulators (Rutarindwa et al. 2019) would be the upgrade path.
+We chose a small ensemble for initial pipeline testing.
-- **Friction is a placeholder.** Per-scenario μ/ξ are currently identical across scenarios — they are not yet derived from upstream snowpack state.
-Values bias toward longer runouts (conservative direction for road-impact analysis, but less informative as an actual probability).
+- **Friction is a placeholder.** Per-scenario μ/ξ are currently identical across scenarios.
+Values bias toward longer runouts.
-- **Entrainment is constant-depth.** Spatially-varying entrainment from snowpack output is the next upgrade.
+- **Entrainment is constant-depth.** Spatially varying entrainment from snowpack output is the next upgrade.
 - **Conditional probability only.** Outputs are P(reach | scenarios).
-Annual or return-period probabilities require an external scenario-frequency model.
-- **Road buffer is uniform.** Future versions should support per-segment half-widths for variable road geometry.
+- **Road buffer is uniform.** Current road layer is the centerline of the road sourced from CDOT.
+We set a 1m buffer on the centerline.
+Future versions should take in a road width attribute or dynamically adjust the buffer based on the number of lanes if information is available.